-7. List each course number (or title) and give the specific benefits to students that you expect from the development of curriculum in each class.

-- PH 091,2: Better coordination with program needs; better coordination with mathematics; fuller integration of proven pedagogical advances; better lab and demonstration equipment; more efficient infrastructure allowing faculty more direct time with students; enhanced online resources - PH 101,2,3: Better coordination with mathematics; fuller integration of proven pedagogical advances; better lab and demonstration equipment; more efficient infrastructure allowing faculty more direct time with students; enhanced online resources - PH 201,2,3: Better coordination with mathematics; fuller integration of proven pedagogical advances; better lab and demonstration equipment; more efficient infrastructure allowing faculty more direct time with students; enhanced online resources - PH 211,2,3: Better coordination with mathematics; fuller integration of proven pedagogical advances; better lab and demonstration equipment; more efficient infrastructure allowing faculty more direct time with students; enhanced online resources

-- ASTR 107: Better coordination with mathematics; more efficient infrastructure allowing faculty more direct time with students; enhanced online resources - ASTR 121,2,3: Better coordination with mathematics; more efficient infrastructure allowing faculty more direct time with students; enhanced online resources - ENGR 221: Better coordination with mathematics; fuller integration of proven pedagogical advances; better lab and demonstration equipment; more efficient infrastructure allowing faculty more direct time with students; enhanced online resources - GS 110,210: Opportunity to delve more deeply into science topics and gain significantly greater understanding; practical application of mathematics and the development of an appreciation of relatively basic mathematics; more initial models of interest to engage with; inter-disciplinary practice; access and experience with modeling tools not usually available to undergraduates; the development of an infrastructure for the class that will allow it to be taught at many convenient times.

-8. List each course number (or title) and give the specific benefits for diversity that you expect from the development of curriculum in each class.

-- PH 091,2: Expands comfort zone by greater alignment with practical needs and experience in the professional technical program.
-It increases the viability of a course which already serves a full spectrum of learning styles. - PH 101,2,3: Preferred pedagogies for implementation are more inclusive, and they enhance learning which give students a greater chance of success in later courses.
-More efficient infrastructure gives faculty members more time to address other avenues for supporting diversity. - PH 201,2,3: Preferred pedagogies for implementation are more inclusive, and they enhance learning which give students a greater chance of success in later courses.
-More efficient infrastructure gives faculty members more time to address other avenues for supporting diversity. - PH 211,2,3: Preferred pedagogies for implementation are more inclusive, and they enhance learning which give students a greater chance of success in later courses.
-More efficient infrastructure gives faculty members more time to address other avenues for supporting diversity. - ASTR 107: Use of online resources can allow for more inclusive participation and success in class.
-The organizing pedagogy will enhance diversity by better preparation for later courses and public discourse. - ASTR 121,2,3: Use of online resources can allow for more inclusive participation and success in class.
-The organizing pedagogy will enhance diversity by better preparation for later courses and public discourse. - ENGR 221: Preferred pedagogies for implementation are more inclusive, and they enhance learning which give students a greater chance of success in later courses.
+- GS 104: 24+0+0=24 students - 7.
+List each course number (or title) and give the specific benefits to students that you expect from the development of curriculum in each class. - PH 091,2; PH 101,2,3; PH 201,2,3; PH 211,2,3; ENGR 221: Better coordination with mathematics; fuller integration of proven pedagogical advances; better lab and demonstration equipment; more efficient infrastructure allowing faculty more direct time with students; enhanced online resources - ASTR 107; ASTR 121,2,3: Better coordination with mathematics; more efficient infrastructure allowing faculty more direct time with students; enhanced online resources - GS 110,210: Opportunity to delve more deeply into science topics and gain significantly greater understanding; practical application of mathematics and the development of an appreciation of relatively basic mathematics; more initial models of interest to engage with; inter-disciplinary practice; access and experience with modeling tools not usually available to undergraduates; the development of an infrastructure for the class that will allow it to be taught at many convenient times. - 8.
+List each course number (or title) and give the specific benefits for diversity that you expect from the development of curriculum in each class. - PH 091,2: Expands comfort zone by greater alignment with practical needs and experience in the professional technical program.
+It increases the viability of a course which already serves a full spectrum of learning styles. - PH 101,2,3; PH 201,2,3; PH 211,2,3; ENGR 221: Preferred pedagogies for implementation are more inclusive, and they enhance learning which give students a greater chance of success in later courses.
+More efficient infrastructure gives faculty members more time to address other avenues for supporting diversity. - ASTR 107; ASTR 121,2,3: Use of online resources can allow for more inclusive participation and success in class.
+The organizing pedagogy will enhance diversity by better preparation for later courses and public discourse. - GS 110,210: Systems thinking encourages supportive ways of thinking about diversity.
+The interdisciplinary and group work of the class encourages authentic cooperation among a diversity student body. - 9.
+List each course number (or title) and give the specific benefits to sustainability that you expect from the development of curriculum in each class. - PH 091,2; PH 101,2,3; PH 201,2,3; PH 211,2,3; ENGR 221: Physics knowledge, perspectives, and problem solving provides knowledge and skills for addressing issues of sustainability. - ASTR 107; ASTR 121,2,3: The long time scales of astronomy and interconnectedness of many processes encourage the complex and long term thinking required for resolving issues of sustainability. - GS 110,210: Modeling skills and practice is an essential tool for dealing practically and theoretically with issues of sustainability.
+Such a modeling class is a good candidate for an essential part of a sustainability curriculum. - 10.
+List each course number (or title) and give the specific effects on distributed learning that you expect from the development of curriculum in each class. - PH 091,2; PH 101,2,3; PH 201,2,3; PH 211,2,3; ASTR 107, ASTR 121,2,3; ENGR 221; GS 110,210: Enhanced online learning, short of hybrid course

-More efficient infrastructure gives faculty members more time to address other avenues for supporting diversity.

-• GS 110,210: Systems thinking encourages supportive ways of thinking about diversity.
-The interdisciplinary and group work of the class encourages authentic cooperation among a diversity student body.

-9. List each course number (or title) and give the specific benefits to sustainability that you expect from the development of curriculum in each class.

-- PH 091,2: Physics knowledge, perspectives, and problem solving provides knowledge and skills for addressing issues of sustainability. - PH 101,2,3: Physics knowledge, perspectives, and problem solving provides knowledge and skills for addressing issues of sustainability. - PH 201,2,3: Physics knowledge, perspectives, and problem solving provides knowledge and skills for addressing issues of sustainability. - PH 211,2,3: Physics knowledge, perspectives, and problem solving provides knowledge and skills for addressing issues of sustainability. - ASTR 107: The long time scales of astronomy and interconnectedness of many processes encourage the complex and long term thinking required for resolving issues of sustainability. - ASTR 121,2,3: The long time scales of astronomy and interconnectedness of many processes encourage the complex and long term thinking required for resolving issues of sustainability. - ENGR 221: Physics knowledge, perspectives, and problem solving provides knowledge and skills for addressing issues of sustainability. - GS 110,210: Modeling skills and practice is an essential tool for dealing practically and theoretically with issues of sustainability.
-Such a modeling class is a good candidate for an essential part of a sustainability curriculum.

-10. List each course number (or title) and give the specific effects on distributed learning that you expect from the development of curriculum in each class.

-- PH 091,2: Enhanced online learning, short of hybrid course - PH 101,2,3: Enhanced online learning, short of hybrid course - PH 201,2,3: Enhanced online learning, short of hybrid course - PH 211,2,3: Enhanced online learning, short of hybrid course - ASTR 107: Enhanced online learning, tele-course supported - ASTR 121,2,3: Enhanced online learning, short of hybrid course - ENGR 221: Enhanced online learning, short of hybrid course - GS 110,210: Enhanced online learning, short of hybrid course